-Clearing your goods through customs entails the submission to the Customs and Excise Department of a fully completed Customs Declaration (C63 Form) in quadruplicate with the necessary supporting documents attached, and the subsequent payment of the full duties and taxes where applicable.
-Import declarations are normally processed within three (3) working days.
-Most entries are, however, processed within one (1) working day.
+Clearing your goods through customs necessitates the submission of; to the Customs and Excise Department, a fully completed Customs Declaration (Form C63) in quadruplicate with the necessary supporting documents attached, and the subsequent payment of the full duties and taxes, where applicable.
+Import declarations are generally processed within three (3) working days.
+Most entries are; however, processed within one (1) working day.

-Documents to be Submitted with your Customs Declaration (C63 Form)
+Documents to be Submitted with your Customs Declaration (FormC63)

 - Four copies of the Caribbean Common Market Commercial Invoice (CARICOM Invoice).

 - Other types of invoices in other formats are acceptable if they contain the same information as required by the CARICOM invoice (an accurate description of the goods, unit values, measurements, country of origin as well as a declaration by the supplier that the information stated is true and correct).

 - Certificates of origin must be used to support the tariff treatment you claim on your Customs Declaration Form (C63).
 It is therefore necessary to present the certificate with your Customs Declaration.
 There are four main types of Certificates of Origin:

 - Certificates of Origin for goods traded under the CARICOM agreement.